epfl-ada/ada-2024-project-standarddeviants/README.md

 #### Protein Classes
 - What are the most targeted protein classes in research and development?
 How does this relate to diseases?
-- **What are the most "successful" target classes, in terms of publications, citations, patents and drug status?**
+- **What are the most "successful" target classes, in terms of publications, citations, prescriptions, patents and drug status?**

 #### Molecular Features
 - **What are the most "successful" ligands of different protein classes?**